campital/Mandelbrot-BMP/README.md

 ### Usage
 1. Download or clone the repository
-2. Compile: `gcc -O3 mandel.c -o mandel`
+2. Compile: `gcc -O3 mandel.c -o mandel -pthread`
 3. Run `./mandel` to generate the default image or run `./mandel --help` for more options